ezhis/tictactoe-game/README.md

 # Tic Tac Toe
 Simple tic-tac-toe game, implemented using React, Redux and Docker.
-All actions are loged in separate backend.
+All actions are logged in separate backend.
 Backend project is available here:

 Logs are displayed under the game, and these logs are taken back from Backend using SSE (server send events).